 A wedding is one of the most memorable events that can happen in our lifetime.
-It is that one memorable day in our life that will be remembered for generations to come.
+It is that one memorable day in our life that we will always remember for generations to come.
 More importantly, a wedding marks the start of one’s happily ever after.
-But, behind any fairytale wedding day is a lot of preparation and expenses just to make this special day a perfect one.
+Behind any fairytale wedding day is a lot of preparation.
+Also, expenses are also too much just to make this special day a perfect one.
 So, Why Do You Need Wedding Insurance?

 Weddings are Expensive

-This is why a lot of people are turning to wed insurance to protect themselves from risks brought about by unexpected events.
-So that when anything goes wrong, you can be assured that wedding insurance is there to cover your financial liabilities during the wedding and the days leading up to it!
+This is why many people are turning to wed insurance to protect themselves from risks due to unexpected events.
+So when anything goes wrong, you can have the assurance that wedding insurance is there to cover your financial liabilities during the wedding.

 What is Wedding Insurance?